phstc/phstc.github.com/_posts/2012-09-07-use-auto-scaling-avoid-cloud-smells.md

 ### Auto deployable applications

-If your application never changes or don't change frequently, you can create an image with your application, but in general it isn't true, they usually change frequently.
+If your application never changes or don't change frequently, you can create an image with your application, but in general it isn't true, applications usually change frequently.

 Although it isn't obligatory to be auto deployable, I strongly recommend to turn your application able to be deployed by scripts without manual intervention.